Roman villa of Sendim

 Villa Romana de Sendim is a villa rustica.
 The dwellings have opus signinum floors and polychrome (tessellas yellow, black, red and white) mosaics with geometric motifs.
 The archaeological material from excavations is very varied, consisting of thousands of common use ceramic fragments for the kitchen and table, luxurious ceramics, glass, metals and bronze coins.

-In December 1994, it was classified as Property of Public Interest.
+In December 1994, it was classified as a Property of Public Interest.